reportportal/agent-js-cucumber/README.md

 ### Attributes

-Attributes for features and scenarios are parsed from @tags as `@key:value` pair.
+Attributes for features are parsed from @tags as `@key:value` pair.

 To add attributes to the items you can use the next method: